ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 draft: false
 ---

-I've recently created [a new NuGet package](https://www.nuget.org/packages/FluentAssertions.ArgumentMatchers.Moq/) that I published on nuget.org.
+I've recently created a new NuGet package called [FluentAssertions.ArgumentMatchers.Moq](https://www.nuget.org/packages/FluentAssertions.ArgumentMatchers.Moq/) that I published on nuget.org.
 In order to make the process of creating and publishing this package as smooth and simple as possible, I've created a multi-stage YAML pipeline in Azure DevOps.

 My preferred way of working with NuGet packages is to first create a prerelease version of a package and use it in my software.
 If I'm confident that it works I create a release version.